-The following table provides information as of November 29, 2003 regarding shares authorized for issuance under our equity compensation plans, including individual compensation arrangements.
+The following table provides information as of November 27, 2004 regarding shares authorized for issuance under our equity compensation plans, including individual compensation arrangements.

 The equity compensation plans approved by our stockholders are our 1998 incentive and nonqualified stock option plan and our 1998 employee stock purchase plan.
-As of November 29, 2003, we did not have any equity compensation plans not approved by our stockholders.
+Our board of directors adopted our 2004 nonqualified inducement stock option plan to facilitate the granting of stock options as an inducement to new employees.